xorbitsai/xorbits/doc/source/user_guide/deferred_execution.rst

 Deferred execution can greatly improve performance when you manipulate large datasets.
 Optimizations can be applied to the chained operations before calling the backend.
-For example, identical parts of an execution plan can be eliminate and executed only once.
+For example, identical parts of an execution plan can be eliminated and executed only once.

 .. currentmodule:: xorbits

 To trigger the execution manually, you can use :func:`run`.
-You pass an Xorbits object, or a list of Xorbits objects as the argument.
+You pass an Xorbits object or a list of Xorbits objects as the argument.

 ::